-The covered bonds issued by DekaBank Deutsche Girozentrale (DekaBank or the issuer, Aa1(cr)) under it's DekaBank Deutsche Girozentrale - Public-Sector Covered Bonds are full recourse to the issuer and are secured by a cover pool of assets consisting mostly of public sector loans (97.5%) primarily in Germany (90.8%), Angola (2.7%) and Netherlands (2.5%).
-The cover pool also consists of supplementary assets (2.5%).
+The covered bonds issued by DekaBank Deutsche Girozentrale (DekaBank or the issuer, Aa1(cr)) under the mortgage sector DekaBank Deutsche Girozentrale - Mortgage Covered Bonds (Hypothekenpfandbriefe or covered bonds) are full recourse to the issuer and are secured by a cover pool of assets consisting mostly of commercial mortgage loans (80.1%) in Germany.
+All the commercial mortgage loans are secured by assets located in France (53.8%) and Germany (46.2%).
+The cover pool also consists of supplementary assets (19.9%).